 TIP 4- Commitment

 Commit to the long haul, Rome wasn’t built in a day as the timeless cliche goes and its the same with skill you have to commit and put in the time

 The difference between an average NBA player and a Great NBA player is commitment.
 You need to continuously sharpen and prune your skill, the people who combine commitment with practice would always see their skills go off the charts faster because they are continuously applying and mastering their skills.

-Thank you so much for reading through. the tips shared above are powerful and scientifically proven ways to learn anything fast, if you have any additional tips or hacks on how to learn anything faster be sure to drop it in the comment section below, thank you and peace out till next post.
+Thank you so much for reading through. the tips shared above are powerful and scientifically proven ways to learn anything fast, if you have any additional tips or hacks on how to learn anything faster be sure to drop them in the comment section below, thank you, and peace out till the next post.